dustinfast/PTC-Sim/README.md

 ## Message Specification

-Message Specification:
-Adheres to EMP V4 (specified in msg_spec/S-9354.pdf) with fixed-format messages defined for this implementation as follows -
+Adheres to EMP V4 (specified in msg_spec/S-9354.pdf) with fixed-format messages having a variable header section.
+This messaging implementation is defined as the following:

 **EMP Fields Values**
 |---------------------------------------------------|